This year’s competition is now closed.

 - an even spread of age groups, including at least one student from each year from prep to year 6

 - winners from around the state, with a strong representation from rural and regional Queensland.

 Judges will consider whether the drawing:

 - is relevant to the risk and solution

 Winners announced and calendar available

-The 12 winners will be announced in September, and the free 2022 Farm safety calendar will be available in October.
-There will be 30,000 copies of the calendar available for Queenslanders to order.
+The 12 winners have been announced and the free 2022 Farm safety calendar is available.
+There are 30,000 copies of the calendar available for Queenslanders to order.